coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 # Introduction

-How can we add more control to existing text & 3D scenes, without introducing new dataformats?<br>
+How can we add more control to existing text and 3D scenes, without introducing new dataformats?<br>
-Historically, there's many attempts to create the ultimate markuplanguage or 3D fileformat.<br>
+Historically, there's many attempts to create the ultimate 3D fileformat.<br>
 The lowest common denominator is: designers describing/tagging/naming things using **plain text**.<br>
 XR Fragments exploits the fact that all 3D models already contain such metadata: